croquet/croquet/historic/sdk/README.md

 # Writing a _Croquet_ View

-Croquet makes no assumptions about hw you implement the view.
+Croquet makes no assumptions about how you implement the view.
 It operates like a normal JS application.
 You can directly access the DOM and instantiate whatever sub-objects or data types that you need, use any libraries etc.

 The contents of the view are not replicated across clients.
 Because of this, you generally use the view only for handling input and output.
 If the user taps a button or clicks somewhere on screen, the view turns this action into an event and sends it to the model.
 And whenever the model changes, the view updates the visual representation that it displays on the screen.
 But in general, all of the actual calculation of the application should be done inside the model.